QuantEcon/2021-workshop-rsit/_sources/intro.md

 # RSIT Workshop (Uni Tübingen) 2021

-A workshop on getting starting with the [python programming language](https://www.python.org) with a particular focus on `applied economics` and `working with data`
+A workshop on getting starting with the [python programming language](https://www.python.org) with a particular focus on `applied economics` and `working with data`.

 ```{note}
 This will be a `dynamic` website used to distribute materials